Offshore oil and gas in California: Pre-oil industry

 A description of the oil and gas seeps offshore southern California can be found in a report on the California Division of Oil and Gas's website.
 The report is accompanied by a map, showing the locations of offshore petroleum seeps from Point Arguello (north of Santa Barbara) to Mexico.

 Extension of onshore fields

 Offshore drilling began in California in 1896, when operators in the Summerland Oil Field in Santa Barbara County followed the field into the ocean by drilling from piers built out over the ocean.
 At least 187 offshore oil wells were drilled in the Summerland Field by 1902.
-A number of other coastal fields were extended offshore in Santa Barbara, Ventura, Los Angeles, and Orange counties, usually by directional drilling.

 The Wilmington Oil Field in Los Angeles and Long Beach was extended offshore into Long Beach Harbor by drilling numerous wells directionally from four artificial islands in the harbor.
 The THUMS artificial islands, owned by the City of Long Beach, are landscaped with palm trees.
+A number of other coastal fields were extended offshore in Santa Barbara, Ventura, Los Angeles, and Orange counties, usually by directional drilling.